ferrucc-io/ferruccio/content/about.md

 Over the years I've made [so many projects](/projects) that I've lost count.
 In this website you can find some articles on what I've learned.

 I'm actively collecting a list of useful resources that I take inspiration from and you can find it [here](/references).

-And this is my [browsing history](/history).
+I also like to run experiments, like publicly streaming my [browsing history](/history).

 I'm only 21 so it would be pretentious to say I've got all the answers on life, but I hope you'll find my experiences and findings useful.
 I don't trust anyone that gives orders on how to think or do things, I'm also not interested in most opinions.